bjzhang/bjzhang.github.io/_posts/2016/2016-08-19-split-stack-support-for-arm64.md

----
-layout: post
-title: Split stack support for arm64
+# Split stack support for arm64
-categories: [Linux]
-tags: [arm64, split-stack, gcc]
----

 Today I found that arm64 will support split stack.
 I feel that it is a cool enhancement after read the comment from Adhemerval and document from Ian.